Download page Crash Snapshot Properties.

 - Events Prior to Crash: Any breadcrumbs you might have set up.

-- Memory Usage: the memory used by the app when the crash occurred.
+- Memory Usage: Memory used by the app when the crash occurred.

-- Mobile App: the name of the app that crashed.
+- Mobile App: Name of the app that crashed.

 - Platform: iOS or Android.

-- Request Timestamp: when the beacon arrived at the Collector.
+- Request Timestamp: Time when the beacon arrived at the Collector.
 Snapshot only.

 - User Data: Any user data you might have added.

-- Version: the version string of the crashed application.
+- Version: Version string of the crashed application.

 Crash Snapshot list only

-- Crash id: the unique identifier for the crash.
+- Crash id: Unique identifier for the crash.

-- Deobfuscated: For Android: True if this crash report has been matched with a ProGuard mapping file and deobfuscated; false otherwise.
+- Deobfuscated: For Android: true, if this crash report has been matched with a ProGuard mapping file and deobfuscated; otherwise, false.

 See Upload the Proguard Mapping File in Instrument an Android Application Manually and Get Human-Readable Crash Snapshots.
 A false value for this property does necessarily indicate that the crash report will not be human-readable since it is possible that the application in question was not obfuscated.

-- Symbolicated: For iOS.
-True if this crash report has been matched with a dSYM file and symbolicated; false otherwise.
+- Symbolicated: For iOS: true, if this crash report has been matched with a dSYM file and symbolicated; otherwise, false.

 The application must have been compiled with the Debugging Information Format set to